Git Integration for Jira Cloud Documentation

 Repositories

-Repositories can be updated manually via the Manage git repositories screen by opening the Actions menu and selecting Reindex repository:
+You can update repositories manually via the Manage git repositories screen by opening the Actions menu and selecting Reindex repository:

 Git Cloud manage git repositories page highlighting Reindex repository action